The Pirate City: An Algerine Tale: Genre and style

-This work of juvenile adventure fiction, also known as a Robinsonade, is a fantastic take on the foreign cities of Africa by one of children's literature's best novelists of the 19th century.
-Ballantyne puts great effort into making the entire story exotic and exciting.
-The description he puts forth of both characters' dress and the living accoutrements portrays a rich city built on the backs of slaves.
-Eric Quayle, author of "Ballantyne the Brave", states that Ballantyne's work "could be relied upon to stir romance and danger into humdrum affairs of everyday life and whose stories never failed to tingle with the steel of dramatic suspense and the bloodthirsty incidents so beloved by boys of all ages".
+Gender in the Text

 The males are different variations of acceptable masculinity in 19th-century Britain, they are "hero[s] [with] God, certainty, the power of the knowledge of right, and English Imperialism as unquestionable guides" in their adventure.
-Ballantyne is always careful to refrain from the sexes showing anything other than platonic interests in one another.
-His strict Presbyterianism made him embarrassed to mention sex at all.
-Even Ballantyne's bad guys "never permitted themselves to be anything but perfect gentlemen in their encounters with [females]".
+Ballantyne is careful to refrain from the sexes showing anything other than platonic interests in one another.
+His strict Presbyterianism made him hesitant to mention sex at all.
+Even Ballantyne's villains "never permitted themselves to be anything but perfect gentlemen in their encounters with [women]".

 The women in the text are portrayed as unintelligent and infantile, not yet the "New Woman" that would emerge in British culture during the fin-de-siècle.
-All of the Christian characters are always great peril, but remain unscathed.
-Contrasting sharply with this are the "Mohammedans", who torture one another without mercy and kill.
-Ballantyne's writing style is dialogue-driven with action-packed sections in every chapter.
-The story moves along at a quick pace that never becomes too dull for his young audience.
+All of the Christian characters encounter great peril, but remain unscathed.
+Contrasting sharply with this are the "Mohammedans", who torture one another without mercy.